fabricjs/fabric.js/README.md

 ### Non-Technical Introduction to Fabric

 Fabric.js allows you to easily create simple shapes like rectangles, circles, triangles and other polygons or more complex shapes made up of many paths, onto the HTML `<canvas>` element on a webpage using JavaScript.
 Fabric.js will then allow you to manipulate the size, position and rotation of these objects with a mouse.
 It’s also possible to change some of the attributes of these objects such as their color, transparency, depth position on the webpage or selecting groups of these objects using the Fabric.js library.
-Fabric.js will also allow you to convert an SVG image into JavaScript data that can be used for putting it onto the `<canvas>` element.
+Fabric.js will also allow you to convert a SVG image into JavaScript data that can be used for putting it onto the `<canvas>` element.

 [Contributions](https://github.com/kangax/fabric.js/wiki/Love-Fabric%3F-Help-us-by...) are very much welcome!